-Among the many beautiful Italian cities, Turin certainly deserves a special place for its artistic and architectural beauties and for the important history that reigns in its large squares, in the streets of the center, in its churches and its museums.
+Among the many beautiful Italian cities, Turin certainly deserves a special place for its artistic and architectural beauties and for the important history that reigns in its large squares, in the streets of the center, in its churches, and its museums.
 Turin was in fact the ancient capital of the Savoy Kingdom, as well as the first capital of the Kingdom of Italy.
-From an industrial city that was in the last century, Turin has been able to reinvent itself, becoming in recent years a pole of innovation and city of artistic and cultural experimentation.
+From an industrial city that was in the last century, Turin has been able to reinvent itself, becoming in recent years a pole of innovation and a city of artistic and cultural experimentation.

 The city of Turin, reminiscent of its prestigious past, still retains its regal aspect.
 And you can see it walking through its streets and its historic buildings.

 The visit to the city can start from its symbol par excellence: the Mole Antonelliana, the beautiful building designed by the architect Antonelli.
 The Mole, which stands out in the panorama of the city, also houses the National Cinema Museum, one of the most visited in Turin and the only example of a museum dedicated to this art in Italy.
 Very few people know this, but Turin is the place where Italian cinema was born.
 The museum traces the history of cinema: from the first cameras to the helmets of the Star Wars saga.
 Another important attraction of the Mole Antonelliana is the panoramic lift, with transparent walls, which will take you to the top of the monument.
 The perfect place to enjoy a 360 ° view over Turin.